Reviews You Can Rely On

 Thin shell material

 While this stretchy 3-layer jacket provides excellent breathability and water resistance, we felt the more biting winds permeate the thin material during testing.
 This more backcountry-oriented shell is so thin that we question how it will hold up to the test of time, but after months of use, we have no reason to believe it will perform poorly.
-Lastly, we wish the powder skirt was removable, like on the Black Diamond Recon Stretch Shell.
+Lastly, we wish the powder skirt was removable, like the one on the Black Diamond Recon Stretch Shell.
 Despite these critiques, we believe the Carbide performs similarly to many high-end shells on the market at a fraction of the price.

 Read more: Outdoor Research Carbide review